queryluke/masseffect-5e/static/data/tools/gaming_set.md

 __History__.
 Your mastery of a game includes knowledge of its history, as well as of important events it was connected to or prominent historical figures involved with it.

 __Insight__.
-Playing games with someone is a good way to gain understanding of their personality, granting you a better ability to discern their lies from their truths and read their mood.
+Playing games with someone is a good way to gain an understanding of their personality, granting you a better ability to discern their lies from their truths and read their mood.